How to Build an Education App?

-- The business model democratizes learning since talented instructors can create high-quality courses and sell them on Udemy.
+- The business model democratizes learning since talented educators can create high-quality courses and tutorials and sell them on Udemy.

 - Udemy offers a platform for individual students as well as businesses for all ages from preschoolers and high school to higher education.

 - Learners can use the search function to access a large number of courses from a wide range of categories.